raspberrypilearning/jazzy-jumpers/en/step_8.md

 `broadcast check`{:class="blockevents"}
 --- /hint ---
 --- hint ---
-Here is the code you will need to add to the `button` sprite:
+Here is the code you will need to add to the `Button` sprite:

 ```blocks
 when this sprite clicked